Warrior Finds Female Support Through WWP

 These support structures are vital for a warrior’s recovery.
 In a survey of the warriors it serves, WWP found some of the challenges female veterans face.
 Among the issues they face, a higher rate of clinically significant depression, more homelessness than male counterparts, and more female veterans have no income from work.

-WWP brings female veterans together through female-only connection events and mental health workshops.
+WWP brings female warriors and veterans together through female-only connection events and mental health workshops.

 They find Wounded Warrior Project and are connected with a solid support system.
 I’m living proof of the success that WWP has created in my life.
 I went from totally depressed and hopeless to thriving.